 - Even using science and technology to duplicate existing processes, products and services in a new way.

-Interestingly even if a project ultimately fails, the mere fact that research and development was undertaken to develop a solution may be enough to qualify for tax relief.
+Interestingly even if a project ultimately fails, the mere fact it was doing R&D may be enough to qualify for tax relief.
 It is also important to ensure R&D relief is maximised by claiming for all allowable costs on qualifying projects.